• Skip to main content

 Quick soak

-I highly recommend to soak the rolled oats in the plant-based milk for a short period of time to let them soften before blending.
+I highly recommend soaking the rolled oats in the plant-based milk for a short period of time to let them soften before blending.
 Even 5-10 minutes will make a difference and help you reach a super smooth texture.

 Simply add the oats and milk to the blender and let it soak while you gather the other ingredients.